azev77/Solve_Generic_HJB_KFE/README.md

 Current code: deterministic, one state, one control, infinite horizon, time/state separable
 Currently, the return function only depends on the control, not the state (as in durable goods etc)
-Challenge: for true generality, need to solve non-linear system of `n_c` focs, to get `n_c` policy functions (but the number of iterations w/ implicit is usually small so perhaps it's not too bad???)
+Challenge: for true generality, need to solve non-linear system of `n_c` focs, to get `n_c` policy functions (but the number of iterations w/ the implicit scheme is usually small so perhaps it's not too bad???)

 Extensions:
 endog := endogenous & exog := exogenous